ralonsosirera/ralonsosirera/README.md

 # Rafael Alonso Sirera

-### Software Developer | Java · Spring · Angular · Microservices
+### Software Engineer | Java · Spring · Angular · Microservices

-Software Developer with experience building and maintaining enterprise applications for the airline industry.
+Software Engineer with experience building and maintaining enterprise applications for the airline industry.
 Currently working at Minsait on airline booking solutions.